1. What is the College of Nursing's reputation in the community?

 1. What are the program entry dates?

-The MSN program begins in the fall and spring semesters.
+The MSN program begins in the fall, spring and summer semesters as cohorts form.

 2. When is the application deadline?

 MSN applicants are asked to complete their admissions file at least 30 days prior to the start date of the semester in which they are applying.